tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 **<span class="smallcaps">MUST</span>**

 Most API requests will be authorised.
 The Authorization header should be used for this purpose and no other.

-If an [API Key Header](#api-key-header) is not used, then the Authorization token **MUST** be used to identify the API Consumer using an attribute within the token.
+<ApiStandard id="HNZAS_MUST_USE_AUTH_TOKEN_FOR_IDENTITY_IF_NO_API_KEY" type="MUST" toolTip="If an API Key Header is not used, the Authorization token MUST be used to identify the API Consumer using an attribute within the token.">If an [API Key Header](#api-key-header) is not used, then the Authorization token **MUST** be used to identify the API Consumer using an attribute within the token.</ApiStandard>

 Note that the Authorization header is not the best place for an API Key.